 After teaching ESL abroad, Alyssa became passionate about education, she believes it has a huge potential for positive change on both a personal and social level.

 After completing her Honours degree in International Development she decided to complete a TESL diploma and spend time teaching abroad.
-Her journey took her to South Korea teaching kindergarten, France working as a Nanny and personal tutor, and Laos teaching adults.
+Her journey took her to South Korea teaching kindergarten, France working as a Nanny and personal tutor, and to Laos teaching adults.
 All of these experiences showed her how important and diverse education can be.

 Since returning to Canada she has been working on her Master of Education (M.Ed.) degree at the University of Ottawa, focusing on culture, societies, and languages.
 Alyssa loves learning about new cultures and languages, and she currently volunteers with OCISO, an organization helping newcomers transition to life in Canada.